-1. Why is ESF introducing Non-refundable Capital Levy (NCL)?
+1. Why is ESF introducing the Non-refundable Capital Levy (NCL)?

-NCL is introduced to replace the existing Refundable Capital Levy (RCL) to build up sufficient capital funding stream for continuous renovation and replacement of school buildings and facilities.
+NCL is introduced to replace the existing Refundable Capital Levy (RCL) to build up a sufficient capital funding stream to finance redevelopment projects of ESF schools.

 2. Who needs to pay NCL?

-Parents of students who are enrolling into ESF schools from August 2015 (i.e. school year 2015/16) will be required to pay NCL, alongside with admission deposit, when they accept an offer of a school place.
+Parents of students who are enrolling into ESF schools from August 2015 (i.e. 2015/16 academic year) will be required to pay NCL, alongside with admission deposit, when they accept an offer of a school place.
 NCL will replace RCL from 2015/16 onwards.

 3. If my child enrols in an ESF school in November 2014, do I need to pay NCL?

 No, the child will not be required to pay NCL as the scheme is yet to be effective in November 2014 (midway of the school year 2014/15).
-NCL will apply to all new students from August 2015 (school year 2015/16) onwards.
+NCL will apply to all new students from August 2015 (2015/16 academic year) onwards.
 However, the student will be required to pay RCL as the RCL scheme is still applicable in November 2014.